Golden State Warriors Reportedly Unwilling to Part With Two Key Roster Players in Trade Talks

 Starters: G Steph Curry, G Brandon Podziemski, F Moses Moody, F Jimmy Butler, C Draymond Green.
 Bench: G Buddy Hield, G/F Jonathan Kuminga, F Gui Santos, C Quentin Post.

 As of right now, that doesn't look like an NBA Championship contender, making it highly understandable why the team may not want picks in exchange for Kuminga.
-Ultimately though, something has to change, whether that's a team landing a lead guard for the bench unit, trading Kuminga or making an off the wall deal, but as of right now, they have decided to not move Moody, Kuminga or Hield ahead of 2025/26.
+Ultimately, though, something has to change, whether that's a team landing a lead guard for the bench unit, trading Kuminga, or making an off-the-wall deal, but as of right now, they have decided not to move Moody, Kuminga, or Hield ahead of 2025/26.